-A health and safety audit is a high-level assessment of organizational health and safety.
-The audit investigates a company’s health and safety policies, processes, procedures, systems and more to identify what gaps are present and the steps needed to accurately mitigate the risks and hazards in the workplace.
-Additionally, it is an excellent tool that shows the aspects of continuous improvement to an organization’s health and safety.
+A health and safety audit is a high-level assessment of organizational health and safety policies, processes, procedures and systems to identify what gaps are present and the steps needed to accurately mitigate the risks and hazards in the workplace.
+The frequency of an audit will typically depend on the risk level of your organization, and the specifics will be heavily reliant on the industry of the organization.

 Have employees received the necessary training around the correct use of PPE?
 This should include use and removal.